spilman6/courses/pages/modern-javascript/server-side-javascript.md

 	</div>
 </details>

-For this exercise, I want you to create a custom module that will contain a function that will return a random pokemon from the pokeAPI.
+For this exercise, I want you to create a custom module called `pokemon.js` that export a function.
+This function will return a random pokemon from the pokeAPI.
 You will then import this module into your app.js file and use the function to get a random pokemon.

 ## Hints {#exercise-2-hints}